VargaJoe/SenseNet-Project-Installer/README.md

 There are some steps we've not fully automated yet.
 So some manual setups may required, such as:

-- The plan was to use different json settings for different projects and/or environments, but only local settings work for now
 - The script won't automatically map your Visual Studio version and its location which is needed to get latest tfs and solution build steps.
 You have to set `tf.exe` path properly in `project-local.json`'s Tools.VisualStudio property
 - Unziping archive script uses 7zip, the location for `7za.exe` file needs to be set in `project-local.json` too
 - If you use sql alias like `MySenseNetContentRepositoryDatasource` in default Sense/Net install, you have to set it manually before using the script or you have to set different Datasource in `project-local.json`
-- Project references should be checked if they're matching the proper Sense/Net version.